 It’s also good for children to know that questions may be answered differently by different people, and that some questions only parents can answer.
 For example, teachers provide medically accurate information for children, with a general stamp of values which reflect school and legislation.
 More specific questions are ones teaches will appropriately pass back to parents, saying, “That is a question that only your parents can answer.”
 For example, when would I be old enough to have a boyfriend or girlfriend?
 Every family has different values and children need to know what their family values are.

 Our children are asking questions about their growing body, mind and sexuality more often than we realise.
-They might hear things on the playground, in media or online.
+Some of their questions are quietly resting in their hearts, just waiting for the right person to entrust them to.
+They might hear things on the playground, in media or online (how could they not!).
 They might notice changes in themselves or their peers.
 In past generations, information about puberty and sex were delivered with a dose of fear and shame, leaving it really hard for children to ask questions.
 I’m so glad we have made progress.
 We want to encourage (but also channel) the curiosity our children have, especially around these sensitive topics.

 When your tween first comes to you with a tricky or sensitive question, hold it with reverence and honour.
 Pause.
 Acknowledge it in full.
 Answer with care.
 Ask if they understand the answer.
 Ask if they have any more questions.
 The more dedicated we are to giving them a thoughtful / thorough response, the more they will feel valued and continue to draw on us for support.
 It really helps to remember what is behind a question… a vulnerable heart, a thought process that can’t be assumed and a curious mind that normally won’t rest until it is satisfied.